-The BHRS Prevention and Early Intervention department has built several partnerships with the community to further promote cultural and linguistic appropriateness of services.
+The BHRS Prevention and Early Intervention department continues to maintain strong partnerships with the community to promote cultural and linguistic appropriateness of services.
 These collaborations include the Latino Behavioral Health Coalition (LBHC), LGBTQA collaborative, the Assyrian Wellness Collaborative (AWC), and the Stanislaus Asian American Community Resource (SAACR) committee.
-The following is a highlight of these collaborations.
+The following is a description of the collaborations.